What is a Greeter?

 • Greeter networks create a mutually enriching opportunity for cultural exchange between people promoting a better world.

-• Greeters will welcome anyone, visitors and volunteers, without discrimination.
-Greeter networks support sustainable tourism and respect natural and man-made environments.
-They bring both cultural and economic enrichment to local communities and aim to achieve a positive image of each destination.
+• Greeters welcome anyone, visitors and volunteers, without discrimination.
+Greeter networks support sustainable tourism and respect environment and the people.
+They bring both cultural and economic enrichment to local communities and aim at achieving a positive image of each destination.

 Because they are special